idiosyncretic/overwatch-aimbot-python/README.md

 # How to install?
-You first of all have to install [Python](https://www.python.org/downloads/) Now you have got to install the required libs, you can do that by opening a terminal then head to this file's location and type: `pip install -r requirements` after doing that accuratley you have to change some stuff within the game's setting for this to work without any troubles
+You first of all have to install [Python](https://www.python.org/downloads/) Now you have got to install the required libs, you can do that by opening a terminal then head to this file's location and type: `pip install -r requirements.txt` after doing that accuratley you have to change some stuff within the game's setting for this to work without any troubles

 # Important: